 But that’s not the good reason.
 Manchester United is all about Munich.
 After Munich in 1958, until 1970 and beyond, any English person anywhere in the world only had to say “Bobby Charlton” to break the language barrier.
-I vividly remember the grainy newsreel pictures of Charlton, Dennis Viollet and others in hospital while the nation kept vigil over Sir Matt Busby who recovered and Duncan Edwards who did not.
+Charlton, Dennis Viollet and others in hospital were shown in recovery on TV while the nation kept vigil over Sir Matt Busby who recovered and Duncan Edwards who did not.
 The similarly adored youngster Tommy Taylor had died instantly.

 23 people were killed when that aircraft got stuck in the slush bringing the “Busby Babes” home from beating Red Star Belgrade, and others lost their careers.
 When, in the 70s, I attended a business gathering in one of the City of London’s ancient Livery Company Halls, one of the speakers told the story of the Munich crash as inspiration for “Rising from the Ashes”.
 It was less a case of “no dry eyes” but more of men in white tie and tails sobbing uncontrollably.

 When the surviving Babes came to play the 1958 Cup Final against Bolton Wanderers – spearheaded by England’s centre forward Nat Lofthouse – emotions were raw.
 Bolton won 2-0 with both scored by Lofthouse.
 The second was one of the most controversial goals in football history, still talked about now.
 Available on YouTube! (https://bit.ly/3qcjpiS)